codeagon/tera-proxy-gui/README.md

 ## How to use this shit ui ??
 Download the current "stable" version from the [releases tab](https://github.com/Mathicha/tera-proxy-gui/releases).

-Or download the last vertion from git `git clone https://github.com/Mathicha/tera-proxy-gui`.
+(Or download the last version from here `git clone https://github.com/Mathicha/tera-proxy-gui`)

 Run `npm i` in a command prompt for install dependencies.